MCP HubMCP Hub

 # Returns: {"sessionId": "<generated-id>"}

-# First get a session ID
+# Get a session ID

 SESSION_ID=$(curl -s "http://localhost:3000/api/sessionid" | jq -r .sessionId)

-# Then make the tool call
+# Make the tool call

 curl -X POST "http://localhost:3000/api/filesystem/directory_tree?sessionId=$SESSION_ID" \